Create a Local File Source¶

 Folder(s): Enter a local path on the machine where the Jitterbit Agent is installed that points to the folder where the desired file(s) reside.

 - The path may not contain any of these characters: \~ % $ ? " \< > :

 '\')used must be appropriate for the OS of the machine where the Private Agent is installed.

 - Only one path can be specified.

-*.*.
-Wildcards and variables may be used in this field.
+file?.txt).
+Variables may also be used in this field.
 If specifying a compressed file (ZIP), see the "Compression" section of the additional connection parameters under Options below.
 The compressed file can automatically be uncompressed and read.
 (Required.)

 - Filter Options: Allows specifying if filename case should be ignored or if the Get Files information should be treated as a regular expression.

 Test Connection: Clicking the button will test the Local File source.
 It will check that a connection to the specified folder can be made, and return a list of files that are found; it will fail if the path is not a valid path that finds files on the operating system where the Jitterbit Agent is running.
 If you receive an error, make sure you have enabled local files as described in Enabling Local File Location.